Hari-in-github/ATS-Using-Gemini-Pro/README.md

 5. Click either one of two buttons displayed.
    ```
-   a.Tell me about the resume
+   a.
+Tell me about the resume
-   b.Percentage Match
+   b.
+Percentage Match
    ```

 ## License